Teresa T Swartz

 - Asian American Studies Core Faculty, University of Minnesota:

-- "Crossings to Adulthood: How Diverse Young Americans Understand and Navigate their Lives," Hartmann, Rumbaut.
-Forthcoming.
-Brill.
+- Crossing to Adulthood: How Diverse Young Americans Understand and Navigate Their Lives.
+2017 online.
+Edited with Douglas Hartmann and Rubén Rumbaut.
+Amsterdam, The Netherlands: Brill Publishers.

-- Parenting for the State: An Ethnographic Analysis of Non-Profit Foster Care .
+- Parenting for the State: An Ethnographic Analysis of Non-Profit Foster Care.
 2005.
-New York: Routledge.
+New York, NY: Routledge.